szib/GymApp-frontend/README.md

 20. Username under Logged in as: , in nav bar
 21. If weight is 0, allow it
 22. Check last commit for how
+23. Pounds to lose to drop a BMI health range (yay, math!)

 Currently working on:
 Wed